ApplicationCraft/applicationcraft.com/source/developers/documentation/my-first-app/changing-properties.html.markdown

 ##Changing the text on the button

-1. Double-click the button you created on your page.
+1. Double-click the button widget on your page.
 1. You will see that the default propert is automatically selected, so simply type in 'Greet Me!'.
-1. Press Enter or Tab and you will see 'Greet Me' appears on your button.
+1. Press Enter or Tab and you will see 'Greet Me!' appears on your button.

 ##Changing a color
 Let's start of with the color of the text on the button.